Yichabod/natural_disaster_pred/README.md

 Accuracy_plotter.py creates a plot of accuracies during training based on the text files in results folder(copy pasted from what the python file prints).

+image_download_script.js can be pasted directly into the https://code.earthengine.google.com console and you just have to enter the coordinates of the earthquake into cropping_coordinates.py to get the bounding boxes.

 N.B.: To run cross validation train on different values for eval_sessions Change the variable from [i for i in range(0,4)] to [i for i in range(4,8)] and so on for 8,12 ->12,16->16,20